 - Keep insect repellent to ward off the occasional bug at lower elevations

-Tech and Essentials
+Tech And Essentials

 - Carry a power bank since charging in remote areas can be costly or unavailable